Hotchkiss gun

 The Hotchkiss gun can refer to different types of the Hotchkiss arms company starting in the late 19th century.
 It usually refers to the 1.65-inch (42 mm) light mountain gun.
 There were also navy (37 & 47 mm) and 3-inch (76 mm) Hotchkiss guns.
-The 42 mm gun was intended to be mounted on a light carriage or packed on two mules to accompany a troop of cavalry or an army travelling in rough country.
+The 42 mm gun was intended to be mounted on a light carriage or packed on two mules to accompany a troop of cavalry or an army traveling in rough country.

 Descriptions

 1.65-inch gun

 The 1.65 in gun and accessories could be packed on two mules.
 The gun was introduced as a modern replacement for the M1841 12-pounder mountain howitzer.
-The first gun purchased by the U.S. military from the French arms firm of Hotchkiss was employed against the Nez Percé in 1877.
-Over the next twenty years the U.S. purchased 56.
+The first gun purchased by the US military from the French arms firm of Hotchkiss was employed against the Nez Percé in 1877.
+Over the next twenty years the US purchased 56.
 They were used at the Wounded Knee Massacre in 1890, and again in Cuba at the Battle of Las Guasimas, the Battle of El Caney and the attack on San Juan Hill during the Spanish–American War of 1898.